kenkit/GpsTracker/README.md

 <b>Gps Tracker Client side -Android</b>

-Start work after completing the server side, should be easy.
+Work should begin immediately after completing the server side which should be easy.

-<b>Usage</b>
+<b>Usage/How to use</b>

 To use this programm, just copy this files into your server "www" directory.